aesagtekin/aesagtekin.github.io/_pages/research.md

 # • A computational model for the microcircuitry of the cortical laminar architecture

-We simplified the cortical column model in the paper "Large-scale model of mammalian thalamocortical systems" (E. M. Izhikevich, G. M. Edelman)
+We simplified the cortical column model in the paper "Large-scale model of mammalian thalamocortical systems" (E. M. Izhikevich, G. M. Edelman).

 We excluded the active synaptic compartments and introduced biologically plausible delays and attenuations.
 Also, we excluded the dopamine-modulated STDP since our simulation work-station is not much powerful.
 We write the codes in Brian2, and we will hopefully publish the code here soon.

 ---